 - Your hearing dog should be allowed to travel in the plane with you and free of charge – remember that your dog should have its passport and vaccinations too!

-British Airways and Virgin Atlantic, in particular, have special departments to look after the needs of disabled passengers.
+Airlines including British Airways and Virgin Atlantic, have special departments to look after the needs of disabled passengers.
 Please check with your airline before travelling what types of support are available.

 If you find changing trains and hearing announcements difficult, National Rail staff can provide help via their Assisted Travel Service.